 The MACC Amendment Bill 2018 has been presented in Parliament on 26 March 2018.
-If the Bill is passed, these provisions will come into force once the amendment Act is gazetted. [edit: Since writing this article, it has also been reproduced in theSun newspaper on 30 March 2018.]
+One of the key changes is the introduction of corporate liability for corruption offences.
+If the Bill is passed, these provisions will come into force once the amendment Act is gazetted. [edit: Since writing this article, it has also been reproduced in theSun newspaper on 30 March 2018.
+The MACC Amendment Act has now been gazetted on 4 May 2018 and where I share more of my thoughts.]

 The main thrust of this Bill is to introduce a new far-reaching corporate liability provision into the MACC Act.
 There are key changes and steps that companies, and its directors and officers have to be aware of.